 - Typical sections or partial typical sections are not needed for auxiliary lanes or tapers.
-When typical sections cover a length of roadway that is typically of uniform width, do not put variable dimensions to cover turning lanes, tapers, etc. The plans will cover these variations - Show a normal crown (0.02) as typical unless the project warrants a 0.025 pavement cross slope - Typical sections are not needed to cover superelevation unless there are no normal crown conditions on the segment of the roadway for which the typical section applies. - If all ramps have the same pavement design, use a single typical section to cover all ramps by labeling "reverse" on the individual ramp listing - Ensure the stations shown on the typical sections agree with the stations shown on the title sheet and plan sheets - Show monolithic islands, concrete barrier (single or double faced), and retaining walls when they comprise a significant portion of the typical section.
-Insets or partial typical sections may also be used to cover these features - Narrow widening is any widening less than 6 feet in width.
+When typical sections cover a length of roadway that is typically of uniform width, do not put variable dimensions to cover turning lanes, tapers, etc. The plans will cover these variations. - Show a normal crown (0.02) as typical unless the project warrants a 0.025 pavement cross slope. - Typical sections are not needed to cover superelevation unless there are no normal crown conditions on the segment of the roadway for which the typical section applies. - If all ramps have the same pavement design, use a single typical section to cover all ramps by labeling "reverse" on the individual ramp listing. - Ensure the stations shown on the typical sections agree with the stations shown on the title sheet and plan sheets. - Show monolithic islands, concrete barrier (single or double faced), and retaining walls when they comprise a significant portion of the typical section.
+Insets or partial typical sections may also be used to cover these features. - Narrow widening is any widening less than 6 feet in width.
 Note that narrow widening is also applicable to paved shoulders.
 When the pavement design references a narrow widening pavement design for any alignment, clearly denote on the typical sections all areas that will require the narrow widening pavement design.
-An inset may be used to denote and clarify the areas of narrow widening - Typical sections should be organized or grouped on the typical section sheets in sequential order as they appear on the plan sheets - Typical sections for bridges shall also be provided on plans up to the Field Inspection Plan Set. - Typical sections should differentiate between sidewalk and sidepaths or shared-use paths.
-Sidepaths and shared-use paths may require a pavement design that differs from standard 4-inch-thick sidewalk.
+An inset may be used to denote and clarify the areas of narrow widening. - Organize or group typical sections on the typical section sheets in sequential order as they appear on the plan sheets. - Provide typical sections for bridges on plans up to the Field Inspection Plan Set. - Typical sections should differentiate between sidewalk and sidepaths or shareduse paths.
+Sidepaths and shared-use paths may require a pavement design that differs from standard 4-inch-thick sidewalk. - An inset (graphic cell) for the typical section has been created for placement on projects that require aggregate subgrade.
+The inset lists station ranges and shallow undercut thickness recommended from the Geotechnical Recommendations for Design and Construction.
+The letter codes for the Pavement Schedule include Class IV Subgrade Stabilization (L2) and Geotextile for Soil Stabilization (N2).

-3.5.1.1 Limits of Use
+13.5.1.1 Limits of Use